yanheinaung23-eng/E-commerce-Sales-and-Customers-RFM-Analysis-Full-Project/EDA/README.md

 * **International Efficiency**: Overseas buyers match only 9.7% of headcount, but markets like the Netherlands and EIRE yield massive average order values.

 ---
+*This is the part of the E-commerce Sales & Customers RFM Analysis project.
+Next step is to answer Stakeholders questions.*